TameTimmah/zpanelx-zantasticox/README.md

 ### Development Status

-Currently 'App Installer' is not a fully function module.
+Currently 'App Installer' is not a fully functioning module.

 The frontend is almost complete, and I will soon be getting down to all the nitty gritty code.